InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 title: Definitions
 ---

-By using Koin, you describe definitions in modules.
+When using Koin, you describe definitions in modules.
 In this section we will see how to declare, organize & link your modules.

 ## Writing a module